Levels (Avicii song): Legacy

 Electronic dance music received little attention in the United States throughout the 2000s.
-In the early 2010s, a group of electronic dance music styles, referred to by the music industry as the umbrella term "EDM", became commercially mainstream in the United States through festivals and artists such Bergling, Skrillex, and Deadmau5.
+In the early 2010s, a group of electronic dance music styles, referred to by the music industry as the umbrella term "EDM", became commercially mainstream in the United States through festivals and artists such as Bergling, Skrillex, and Deadmau5.
 Examples of these styles included brostep and house music.
 Mixmag defined the overall EDM sound as being "drop-heavy, stadium-filling, fist-pumping, chart-topping, [and] massively commercial".
-"Levels" was among the first commercially successful songs within the rise of EDM, allowing electronic music to crossover into pop music.
+"Levels" was among the first commercially successful songs within the rise of EDM, allowing electronic music to cross over into pop music.
 Furthermore, "Levels" served as Bergling's signature song and breakout hit.
 Billboard named "Levels" among the songs that defined the 2010s, attributing the careers of EDM artists such as The Chainsmokers and Marshmello to the song's success.
 According to DJMag in 2018, "'Levels' continues to be one of dance music's most successful crossover hits, proving equally anthemic on festival stages and mainstream radio to this day".
 "Levels" was voted as the festival Tomorrowland's biggest song in May 2020 and passed 1 billion streams on Spotify in September 2024.

 Multiple EDM producers and DJs have remixed "Levels", including Skrillex, whose version was included on an official remix EP.
+Avicii himself also released a remix of the song, "Indian Levels", featuring Indian playback singer Sonu Nigam in November 2012.
 Rapper Flo Rida sampled James' "Something's Got a Hold of Me" in "Good Feeling" after hearing its usage in "Levels"; the song reached the top five on the Hot 100.
 Additionally, some EDM producers and DJs have praised "Levels".
 Joe Bermudez said that "Avicii's uplifting chord progressions instantly transport club goers to euphoric state".
-Skrillex said following Avicii's death that although they were not close friends, "the connection [they] had" through "Levels" made his death saddening.
-Zedd considered it the one song he wished he had produced, saying "... there is something about the genius simplicity of this song; the unbelievably anthemic and powerful emotion I feel when I hear it."
+Following Bergling's death, Skrillex said that although they were not close friends, "the connection [they] had" through "Levels" made his death saddening. and Felix Jaehn claimed that "Levels" inspired him to make music.
+Zedd considered it the one song he wished he had produced, saying, "there is something about the genius simplicity of this song; the unbelievably anthemic and powerful emotion I feel when I hear it".
+Furthermore, several DJs have played "Levels" in their live performances in tribute to Avicii, such as Tiësto at the Electric Daisy Carnival in May 2018, and Hardwell and Oliver Heldens at Tomorrowland in July 2024.